stopsack/batchtma/README.md

-# The `batchtma` package
+# The batchtma R package

-The batchtma package provides functions for batch effect-adjusting biomarker data.
+The batchtma package provides R functions for batch effect-adjusting biomarker data.

 See the [batchtma package documentation